Cutting Ties with a Tiny and Sometimes Troublesome Tissue

 What is a Frenectomy?

-One such procedure is called a frenectomy.
+One such procedure is called a frenectomy, or tongue tie release.
 A frenectomy is a simple surgical procedure involving the removal of one or more frena from the mouth.
 It’s a part of the mouth that, unless causing discomfort or pointed out by your oral healthcare provider, you may not be aware of.

 You may be wondering; what circumstances deem a frenectomy necessary?
 Continue reading to learn more about how patients benefit from frenectomies.